Photography by St. Francis Xavier University

 Shortly after Samuel’s funeral, Osei’s family, who had been financially dependent on her brother’s career in accounting, declared bankruptcy and lost their home.
 Her mother and sister eventually found places to live and Osei, a first-year student at Laurier, found a room to rent in Kitchener with help from Falco.

 Grieving her brother and managing her family’s financial difficulties added a great deal of stress during her first semester, but Osei says she felt supported at Laurier and was glad to be able to play basketball again.

 “It felt great to be back on the court officially,” she says.
 “I had been doing a lot of training and coaching, but just being able to lace up as a player, it definitely gave me the distraction I needed.”

 – Lee Anna Osei

 Soon enough, Osei was making a name for herself, both on and off the court.
-She was named a U Sports Academic All-Canadian three years in a row and an Ontario University Association second team all-star.
+She was named a U Sports Academic All-Canadian three years in a row and an Ontario University Athletics second team all-star.
 She also won the OUA’s women’s basketball Joy Bellinger Award, Laurier’s Luke Fusco Academic Athletic Achievement Award and the Outstanding Women of Laurier Award.
 Osei also excelled in the classroom and was named a two-time recipient of the Vasha Award, presented based on academic achievement in History courses and contributions to Laurier’s History program.